telerik/xaml-docs/knowledge-base/kb-common-xamlparseexception-dlls-mixup.md

 ---
 title: Runtime Exception after adding a Telerik WPF control
-description: XamlParseException with message "Could not load file or assembly or one of its dependencies" is thrown when the application is run.
+description: XamlParseException with message &quot;Could not load file or assembly or one of its dependencies&quot; is thrown when the application is run.
 type: troubleshooting
 page_title: XamlParseException Appears at Run-Time
 slug: kb-common-xamlparseexception-dlls-mixup